Paraphrase of Erasmus: Catalog entries

-In A. S. Herbert's historical catalogue of English Bibles (1968) it is identified as "Herbert 72," printed in 2 volumes; according to Herbert, volumes are kept at Bible House England, British Museum, Bodleian Library Oxford, University Library Cambridge, Harvard Library, and the New York Public Library.
+In A. S. Herbert's historical catalogue of English Bibles (1968) it is identified as "Herbert 72", printed in 2 volumes; according to Herbert, volumes are kept at Bible House England, British Museum, Bodleian Library Oxford, University Library Cambridge, Harvard Library, and New York Public Library.

-A second edition appears as "Herbert 73," printed in 1551-52, but only Volume 1 appears to be known.
+A second edition appears as "Herbert 73", printed in 1551–52, but only Volume 1 appears to be known.
 Herbert reports that the existent copies have many mutilated pages, and their scarcity is due to the efforts of Mary I of England to restore the (Latin) Vulgate Bible, after she became queen in 1553.
 In her effort to promote Roman Catholicism she ordered all copies of this book to be destroyed—despite having translated Erasmus' commentary on St. John, for which she is praised in this very book.
 Volume 2 may never have been printed, given that the timing of its printing would have been at the approximate time of her ascension to the throne.
 If it does exist, the location of any copies is not documented.